-The days of overnight power blackouts in Fair Isle, 25 miles south of Shetland, are being consigned to history thanks to a new power system comprising three 60kW wind turbines, 50kW of PV solar panels and battery storage system.
+The days of overnight power blackouts in Fair Isle, 25 miles south of Shetland, have been consigned to history thanks to a power system comprising three 60kW wind turbines, 50kW of PV solar panels and battery storage system.

 Previously, power was supplied by a combination of wind and diesel, but homes were left without electricity between 11.30 pm and 7.30 am.
 Now all 55 inhabitants will discover the simple pleasures of instant power at any time.

-Wind & Sun had been involved in helping develop the system over the last five years after residents from Fair Isle visited our previous pioneering work on the Isle of Eigg, shortly after its’ completion over 10 years ago.
+Wind & Sun were involved in helping develop the system over the last five years after residents from Fair Isle visited our previous pioneering work on the Isle of Eigg, shortly after its’ completion over 10 years ago.